cpulvermacher/lgtm/README.md

 [![Status](https://flat.badgen.net/github/checks/cpulvermacher/lgtm)](https://github.com/cpulvermacher/lgtm/actions/workflows/node.js.yml)
 [![License](https://flat.badgen.net/github/license/cpulvermacher/lgtm)](./LICENSE)

-Review source code changes using GitHub Copilot Chat.
+Review source code changes in Git using GitHub Copilot Chat.

 To start, open Copilot Chat and send one of the following messages:
-- `@lgtm /review` or `@lgtm /review [TARGET] [BASE]` to review changes between two branches, commits, or tags
+- `@lgtm /review` to review changes between two branches, commits, or tags.
+You can specify git refs using e.g. `/review develop main`, or omit the second or both arguments to select refs interactively.
-- `@lgtm /branch` to review changes between two branches
+- `@lgtm /branch` to review changes between two branches.
-- `@lgtm /commit` to review changes in a single commit
+- `@lgtm /commit` to review changes in a single commit.

 You'll receive review comments grouped by file after selecting the desired revisions in the quick select.